anandraaj24/personalLLD/DesignPatterns/State.md

-The State design pattern is a behavioral design pattern that allows an object to change its behavior when its internal state changes.
-This pattern is useful for managing state-dependent behavior without using a large number of conditional statements.
-By encapsulating states in separate classes, the State pattern promotes cleaner and more maintainable code.
+The State Design Pattern is a behavioral design pattern that allows an object to change its behavior when its internal state changes.
+The object will appear to change its class.
+This pattern is particularly useful for managing complex state-dependent behavior without needing to use a lot of conditional statements.

 ## Key Components of the State Pattern